 What Is Disruptive Technology?

-Disruptive technology is an innovation that causes major change in the way consumers, businesses and industries operate.
-A disruptive technology has the potential to replace the existing systems or habits through its attributes that are measurable and superior.
+Disruptive technology is an innovation that causes major changes in the way consumers, businesses, and industries operate.
+Disruptive technology has the potential to replace existing systems or habits through its attributes that are measurable and superior.

 Potential of Disruptive Technology

 The potential of disruptive technology is often underestimated.
 This is because the technology itself is often misunderstood.
 Disruptive technology is not necessarily new or groundbreaking.
 Rather, it is technology that has the potential to disrupt an existing market or industry.
 This type of technology can be found in a number of industries, from transportation to healthcare.
 In many cases, disruptive technology is not initially adopted by the mainstream market.
 This is because it is often seen as too risky or unproven.
 However, over time, as the technology matures, it can gain mainstream adoption.
 This can lead to a number of benefits, including lower prices, improved quality, and increased competition.
 Disruptive technology has the potential to revolutionize an industry.
 It can make products and services better, faster, and more affordable.
 In some cases, it can even create entirely new markets.

 While blockchain is often associated with Bitcoin and other cryptocurrencies, the technology can have much broader applications.
 In fact, blockchain is an example of disruptive technology, which refers to a new technology that significantly changes the way that business is conducted.

 Blockchain is a distributed database that allows for secure, transparent and tamper-proof transactions.
 The technology is particularly well-suited for financial transactions, but it can be used for a wide range of other applications as well.